What Is Agile Working and What Are Its Benefits?

 Constant attention to technical excellence and design improves flexibility.

-The best designs, and plans originate from self-organizing teams.
+The best designs, and plans originate from self-organising teams.

 Regularly, the team needs to re-evaluate itself and reflect on how to become more effective, then fine-tune and adjust its practices accordingly.